ajayragaven-web/netflix_sql-project/README.md

 Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
 This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

-Author - Zero Analyst
-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

-Thank you for your support, and I look forward to connecting with you!
+Thank you,I look forward to connecting with you!